Money, Benefits, Student Discounts

 There are various support services available to you:

-StepChange charity offer free debt advice and can help you deal with your debts in a way that works for you.
+StepChange charity offers free debt advice and can help you deal with your debts in a way that works for you.
 Advice is impartial, non-judgemental, and confidential.
 They can help with any sort of debt (excluding student loan debt).
 There is no impact on credit scores if people seek help from StepChange.
 They can be contacted at 0800 138 111 (Monday-Friday 8am-8pm and Saturday 9am-2pm).
 Online help is available 24/7.

 Citizens Advice Scotland have online resources about debt.
 Advisers are also available to support people with debt issues.
 You can call Citizens Advice Helpline free on 0800 028 1456 which will connect you with their local bureau.